 This trampoline park in south London, ON, is a great indoor place for children older than 5.
 After one hour of jumping, kids will drop into their car seat tired and hungry.
 Bring gym clothes and anti-slip socks.

-If you go: To save time, fill out the waiver beforehand at home.
-They are open daily between 10 am to 9 pm.
-Admission tickets cost $20 for 1 hour, $30 for 1.5 hours and $40 for 2 hours.
-You can save $25 with a 10-hour family pass which costs $175.
+Admission tickets for everyone above 6 years of age cost $23 for 1 hour, $30 for 1.5 hours and $40 for 2 hours.
+You can save $40 with a 10-hour family pass which costs $190.
+Young kids pay $14 per hour.

 Address: 4380 Wellington Road South, London, ON; Phone: 226 – 213 7275